Dual Credit @Northern

 When you are registered for a dual credit class at Northern, you are an official college student and are entitled to use the free resources available to all college students, including:

 - Writing Center

 - Free admission to basketball games and other student activities

 - Access to the game room, gym and weight room.

 Grades and Transcripts

 Grades will be mailed to the high school at the end of the semester.
 Students may access their final grades through their myNNMC account online.
 Grades are not mailed directly to students.
-Students who would like their NNMC transcripts mailed to another college or university, should submit a request to the NNMC Registrar’s office, located in the Administration Building.
+Students who would like their NNMU transcripts mailed to another college or university, should submit a request to the NNMU Registrar’s office, located in the Administration Building.